asutermo/GameAutomation/README.md

 Using your already logged in Chrome profile, go to GOG and claim the latest giveaway.
 Not ultra tested but worked on a giveaway.

-### Execution

 ```
 python GogGiveawayClaimer.py
 ```

 ### Follow-ups

-Automate adding this as a scheduled task.
+- Automate adding this as a scheduled task.
+- Share common script functionality